TatuLund/bookstore-flow-ee/README.md

 - How to highlight changed fields in the Form
 - How to use CustomI18NProvider with multiple supported languages
 - How to persist chosen language in a cookie
+- How to use localized error messages with JSR-303 and BeanValidationBinder
+- How to use bean level validator
+- How to implement caching data provider when backend is slow
+- How to use warning colors with Button and ConfirmDialog
+- How to create responsive design

 ## Prerequisites